Immigrant Visa Section

 The U.S. Citizenship and Immigration Services (USCIS) may grant permission for the fiancé(e) visa holder to take up employment in the U.S. before the marriage takes place.
 To obtain employment authorization the fiancé(e) will need to file Form I-765 with the USCIS Service Center which covers his/her place of residence in the U.S after the arrival there.
 Questions concerning employment should be directed to USCIS.

-The marriage must be concluded within 90 days from the applicant's admission into the U.S. After the marriage the alien spouse has to apply for adjustment of status with the local USCIS office in the U.S. to change the status from non-immigrant to immigrant.
+The marriage must be concluded within 90 days from the applicant's admission into the U.S. After the marriage the alien spouse has to apply for adjustment of status by filing the form I-485 with USCIS in the U.S. to change the status from non-immigrant to immigrant.